ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Step1:**

 Shutdown the nodes and upgrade the flows to version 3 and contracts to version 2 for `RTO`, `Police` and `PartyA` nodes.
-Upgrade can be done by using the below script, which would copy v3-workflows.jar and v2-contracts.jar to cordapps directory of both the nodes.
+Upgrade can be done by using the below script, which would copy v3-workflows.jar and v2-contracts.jar to cordapps directory of these the nodes.

     cd script
     ./upgrade.sh --node=RTO,PartyA,Police --workflow=3 --contract=2